• Skip to primary navigation

 How to play Android Oreo Easter egg game?

-Since Android Gingerbread, Google always hides an Easter egg in each major version of Android.
+Since Android Gingerbread, Google has always hidden an Easter egg in each major version of Android.

 In Android Lollipop and Marshmallow, the Easter egg is the flappy bird-like game: dodging lollipops or flying bugdroid (to dodge Marshmallows).